 My name is Denise.
 I don’t always have the physical energy to engage or reply.

-I have a respiratory condition that interferes with my ability to breathe and speak.
+I’ve had a respiratory condition since 1994 that sometimes interferes with my ability to breathe and speak.
 It is extremely difficult & often impossible for me to speak on the phone.

 My book published by McGraw Hill is: The HR Toolkit: An Indispensable Resource for Being a Credible Activist.
 I am a former Human Resources executive and was a delegate at the annual International Emotional Intelligence Conference.